Arya-Iwakura/SquibTracker/README.md

 Release 1.0 of SquibTracker comes with the Ultima 4 Randomizer tracker data and assets loaded as default.
 As the name implies, this program is used to help track your progress when playing Ultima 4 Randomizer (https://github.com/Gilmok/U4Rando).

-Other games supported currenty are A Link to the Past Randomizer and Ultima 9 Bingo.
+Other games supported currently are A Link to the Past Randomizer and Ultima 9 Bingo.
 The tracker can be edited to support any game simply by supplying new graphics and creating a new datafile for the tracker data.

 ## Controls - Ultima 4